Shezan57/AI-Safety-Compliance-Officer/PROJECT_SUMMARY.md

 ## 🎯 Project Overview

-**The AI Safety Compliance Officer** is an intelligent construction site monitoring system that automatically detects PPE (Personal Protective Equipment) violations and generates OSHA-compliant incident reports using AI.
+**The AI Safety Compliance Officer** is an intelligent construction site monitoring system that automatically detects PPE (Personal Protective Equipment) violations using a custom-trained YOLOv11n model and generates OSHA-compliant incident reports using AI.

 ## 💡 The Problem It Solves